zhangwenniu/zhangwenniu.github.io/_posts/2025-02-11-G039 Brief analysis of DeepSeek R1 and its implications for  Generative AI.md

 ---
 layout: mypost
-title: G039-Brief analysis of DeepSeek R1 and its implications for  Generative AI
+title: G039 Brief analysis of DeepSeek R1 and its implications for  Generative AI
 categories: [DeepSeek]
 ---